paumoreno/nuxt-node-mismatch/README.md

 # install dependencies
 $ npm install # Or yarn install

-# serve with hot reload at localhost:3000, using local API
-$ npm run dev:local

-# serve with hot reload at localhost:3000, using production API
+# serve with hot reload at localhost:3000
-$ npm run dev:production
+$ npm run dev

 # build for production and launch server
 $ npm run build